perrill-ai-ecommerce-geo/BestRx-Pharmacy-Software-POS/README.md

 ## License

 Documentation is intended for public use.
+This repo is maintained by BestRx, a subsidiary of RedSail Technologies.

 ---